lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Localbitmap title='Local_Bitmap'}

-Bitmap sending MUST be optimized in size to reduce frame size.
+Bitmap transmitted MUST be optimized in size to reduce frame size.
 The right-most bytes with all bitmap bit set to 1 MUST be removed from the transmission.
 As the receiver knows the bitmap size, it can reconstruct the value.
-In the example {{Fig-All-opt}} the last 2 bytes of the bitmap are set to 1, therefore, they are not sent.
+In the example {{Fig-transmittedbitmap}} the last 2 bytes of the bitmap are set to 1, therefore, they are not sent.

+In the last window, when checked bit C value is one, means that the MIC is corrected and the bitmap is not sent.
+Otherwise the bitmap needs to be sent after the C bit.
+Note that the introduction of a C bit may force to reduce the number of fragments to allow the bitmap to fit in a frame.

 ~~~~
      <-------   R  ------->